WhereJuly/60-1-oas-markdown-merger/adapters/generic/readme.md

 - OAS: Clearly indicates that the adapter is related to OpenAPI Specifications, making it evident what type of definitions it works with.
 - Generic: Suggests that the adapter is versatile and can handle a range of use cases, which aligns with your intention of it being universal.
 - Adapter: Implies that it serves to bridge the gap between the OAS definitions and the consumers, transforming or facilitating interaction with the underlying data.

+### Documenting

+> Add the generate in VS Code class diagram.
+Add the .vscode recommended extension - the class diagram generator.